mkobetic/coin/README.md

 ** if month is omitted the date is set to Jan 1st, if month is present it's the first day of that month
 * Date can also include a suffix specifying offset of +/- number of days,weeks,months or years from that date (e.g. -50d) ** if only offset is specified, it is offset from today (e.g. on 2020/03/05, +2m is 2020/05/05 and -2d is 2020/03/03)

+### Account Entry

+Accounts can be entered as full account name path or as shortened versions of the same where some parts of the path are elided as long as the shortened path matches an existing account unambiguously.
+A full name path match always overrides any partial path matches.
+Double colon `::` matches any number of path elements.

+For example the following expressions could match account `Assets:Investments:Broker:RRSP:Joe:VGRO`:
+* `Joe:VGRO`
+* `A:I::Joe`
+* `Broker::VGRO`

+### Amount differences

+* an amount is always associated with a commodity
+* amount precission is dictated by the associated commodity, there's no inference of precision from the amount value

 ### Commodity differences